Umut-Arpidinov/umut-arpidinov/README.md

 Android Developer/Software Engineer
 -----------------------------------

-As a junior Android developer, I am highly motivated and always eager to learn new technologies and techniques.
+As an Android developer, I am highly motivated and always eager to learn new technologies and techniques.
 With 1 year of experience developing mobile applications, I have gained practical experience in building mobile applications for android

 * 🌍  I'm based in Kyrgyzstan
 * ✉️  You can contact me at [ymytbek0314@gmail.com](mailto:ymytbek0314@gmail.com)